Accelerating a Gospel Movement

 14. How will the Board of Trustees structure change?

 Currently there is a single session and a single Board of Trustees.
 Many of the decisions on the budget, Rise Campaign spending, and East Side Building project are processed and approved in the single monthly session meeting.
 After the May 20 Congregational Meeting vote, we will have three sessions and we can no longer have one session act on behalf of the corporation.
-Therefore the Board of Trustees will take on additional responsibilities such as: approving the consolidated budgets in aggregate, overseeing purchase decisions and spending on the East Side Building, overseeing corporate assets and staff, and overseeing Rise Campaign spending.
-This collective corporate scope for the Board of Trustees led to a decision to increase the number of Trustees from 3 to 9.
-Leadership also determined that each church should have equal three representatives on the Board of Trustees.
-Elders voted that all nine trustees be session members, since those session members would both function as elected leaders of their individual church and as representational leaders to the corporate whole.
-In the rare event of a disagreement between the state-mandated Trustees and the PCA-governed session, the fact that both groups are comprised of elders would mitigate any potential differences.
+Therefore, the Board of Trustees will take on additional responsibilities such as: approving the consolidated budgets in aggregate, overseeing purchase decisions on the East Side building project, overseeing corporate assets and staff, and overseeing Rise Campaign spending.
+This collective corporate scope for the Board of Trustees led to a decision to increase the number of Trustees from 3 to 12.
+It was also determined that each church should have four representatives on the Board of Trustees, three elders and one deaconess from each church.

 15. How will Redeemer’s ministries and departments that are not directly tied to a church change? (e.g. Diaconate, Redeemer Counseling Services, Central Operations, CFW)